Bug report #747

 I've changed the type to a bug (from an enhancement) since a 3D Point Shapefile doesn't load at all, rather an error is thrown (see attachment), and nothing gets loaded (forcing me to investigate other methods to load data in...).

 While adding the shapefile, the feature class is set to NULL.
 This is also visible in the error message (as 'NULL'), which also assumes dimension of 2.

 To be honest, I don't really care to preserve the 3rd dimension, and I'd rather it be forced to two dimensions.

 I'm using QGIS 1.0.1 via OSGeo4W.

-#3 Updated by Giovanni Manghi almost 12 years ago
+#3 Updated by Giovanni Manghi about 12 years ago

 I made a quick test with the data available here